-Hopscotch Garden Stepping Stones
+Hopscotch Stepping Stones for the Garden

-These hopscotch garden stepping stones aren’t the traditional children’s hopping game, nor are they typical for a garden pathway.
+These hopscotch stepping stones aren’t the traditional children’s hopping game, nor are they typical for a garden pathway.
 I created these as part of the play garden design I have been developing since my son was born.

 The idea behind the play garden is to create a space that is engaging for children while being aesthetically pleasing for grown-ups.
 I will be writing about the play garden elements over the year (perhaps years!) as the garden develops.
 In the meantime, I plan to show off the pieces that I’m working on along the way, starting with the hopscotch stepping stones.

-To make numbered stepping stones is fairly simple and can be done in one afternoon.
+Making numbered stepping stones is fairly simple and can be done in one afternoon.

 (Makes 10 stepping stones 1-9 and a dragonfly)